Listen to "Single Sign-on Implementation for Enterprise Applications" on Spreaker. Close

 Each application will have its own settings and IDs that are unique in the system of the identity server.
 All changes will be made only by UI teams, and the solution will work with any identity providers that have code flow.

-To sum up, companies are intensively investing in setting up SSO, while implementation approaches are driven by their needs.
-At MobiDev, we have relevant expertise and see good prospects for Single Sign-On, as even Google offers pre-integrated SSO with over 200 popular cloud applications.
-We have also invested time to come up with our own approach to using SSO between mobile applications.
+To sum up, companies are intensively investing in setting up SSO, while implementation approaches usually depend significantly on their business needs and requirements.
+At MobiDev, we have relevant experience and see good prospects for Single Sign-On, as even Google offers pre-integrated SSO with over 200 popular cloud applications.
+Having wide expertise in enterprise applications allows us to solve complex business challenges fast and effectively, helping our clients confidently move toward their goals.
+Our team is ready to design and implement customized solutions that work best in every unique case.

-If you have any specific question regarding SSO implementation in your own project, feel free to ask!
+If you have any specific questions regarding SSO implementation in your own project, feel free to contact us!

 Contents